fluidic-city/fluidic-city.github.io/_pages/repositories.md

 ---
 layout: page
-permalink: /repositories/
+permalink: /code_and_data/
-title: repositories
+title: Code and Data
 description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
-nav_order: 4
+nav_order: 6
 ---

 ## GitHub users